wichitastateCS211/lab09Template/README.md

 fill it out, and send it to be printed.
 No input will be taken from the user.

 ## Hints
-- This time, it's find to hard-code the Album info.
+- This time, do hard-code the Album info.

 ## Remember
 - Name your file wsuid\_lab09.cpp